SerhiiCho/timeago-docs/docs/versions/v3/contribute.md

 }
 ```

-As a convenience, if the language that you want to add matches the rules of already existing language, you can just add your language `ISO 639` code to the rule key like this:
+As a convenience, if the language that you want to add matches the rules of already existing language, you can just add your language [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) code to the rule key like this:

 ```go
 var grammarRules = func(num int) map[string]*Rule {